Azure/trustedsigning-notation-plugin/README.md

-# Trusted Siging Notation Plugin
+# Trusted Signing Notation Plugin

 This Notation plugin allows you to use Microsoft's **Trusted Signing** service to sign and verify container images and other OCI artifacts.
 Signatures enable users to verify that these artifacts are from a trusted source and have not been tampered with since their release.